awsdocs/aws-greengrass-developer-guide/doc_source/run-gg-in-docker-container.md

      + Otherwise, in a web browser, open the [Amazon Root CA 1](https://www.amazontrust.com/repository/AmazonRootCA1.pem) certificate\.
 Save the document as `root.ca.pem` in the `C:\Users\%USERNAME%\Downloads\certs` directory, which contains the decompressed certificates\.
 **Note**
 Depending on your browser, save the file directly from the browser or copy the displayed key to the clipboard and save it in Notepad\.
-   + For legacy endpoints, download a Verisign root CA certificate\.
+   + For legacy endpoints, download a VeriSign root CA certificate\.
 Although legacy endpoints are acceptable for the purposes of this tutorial, we recommend that you create an ATS endpoint and download an ATS root CA certificate\.
      + If you have [curl](https://curl.haxx.se/download.html) installed, run the following commands in your command prompt\.

        ```
        cd C:\Users\%USERNAME%\Downloads\certs
-       curl https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem -o root.ca.pem
+       curl https://www.websecurity.digicert.com/content/dam/websitesecurity/digitalassets/desktop/pdfs/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem -o root.ca.pem
        ```
-     + Otherwise, in a web browser, open the [Verisign Class 3 Public Primary G5 root CA certificate](https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem)\.
+     + Otherwise, in a web browser, open the [VeriSign Class 3 Public Primary G5 root CA certificate](https://www.websecurity.digicert.com/content/dam/websitesecurity/digitalassets/desktop/pdfs/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem)\.
 Save the document as `root.ca.pem` in the `C:\Users\%USERNAME%\Downloads\certs` directory, which contains the decompressed certificates\.
 **Note**
 Depending on your browser, save the file directly from the browser or copy the displayed key to the clipboard and save it in Notepad\.